I Need a Doctor: Music video

+Synopsis

-The video begins with an introduction of Dr. Dre's music career, such as when he and fellow N.W.A member DJ Yella were in the 1980s funk group World Class Wreckin' Cru.
+The video begins with a written date "February 18, 2001", starting with an introduction of Dr. Dre's music career, such as when he and fellow N.W.A member DJ Yella were in the 1980s funk group World Class Wreckin' Cru.
 There are also scenes of Dr. Dre and his family, such as him hugging his daughter and son and getting married.
 There are also snippets from past music videos.
 It includes many rappers such as Eazy-E, 2Pac, The D.O.C, Snoop Dogg, Warren G, Nate Dogg, Eminem, Xzibit and all the rest of the members from N.W.A.
-The video then features Dr. Dre driving down Pacific Coast Highway in a Ferrari 360, with flashbacks of his life, crashing his car and the last thing heard was his daughter say "Good night Daddy."
-Then he is transported to a medical facility.
-The date at the beginning of the video is February 18, 2001 (his 36th birthday).
-They fast-forward to present day ten years later, where he has been hospitalized and is on life support.
+The video then features Dr. Dre driving down Pacific Coast Highway in a Ferrari 360, with flashbacks of his life, crashing his car and the last thing heard was his daughter say "Good night Daddy".
+He is then transported to a medical facility.

+The video is fast-forwarded ten years later in the present day, where he has been hospitalized and is on life support.
 The Marin County Civic Center stands in for the medical facility.
 HP Touchstone / Touch-to-Share technology is featured as the way medical data is transferred from the doctor's phone to the medical tablet.
 Eminem raps next to him as he is floating in an isolation tank, during which the figure of the Pythia (played by Canadian actress Estella Warren) is singing as a hologram behind and over Dre, mouthing the words to Skylar Grey's vocal part in the song.
 Skylar Grey herself appears as one of the doctors in the video, but never actually appears singing her part.
 Dre eventually wakes up and goes through rehab, and the video ends with him standing next to the grave of Eazy-E, a rapper who had launched Dre's music career by founding N.W.A and was also a member along with Ice Cube, MC Ren and DJ Yella.
 A ticking clock is heard midway through the video.

+Reception

 The music video received complaints of being an "act of advertising" for a variety of product placements, such as Ferrari, G-Shock, HP, Gatorade, and Dr. Dre's signature headphones, Beats by Dr. Dre.

-On August 17, 2012 the music video was VEVOCertified after receiving more than 100,000,000 views on YouTube.

 Live performances

-Dr. Dre, Eminem and Skylar Grey performed the song at the 2011 Grammy Awards as part of a medley with "Love the Way You Lie (Part II)" performed by Rihanna, Adam Levine and Eminem.
+Dr. Dre, Eminem, and Skylar Grey performed the song at the 2011 Grammy Awards as part of a medley with "Love the Way You Lie (Part II)" performed by Rihanna, Adam Levine and Eminem.

 Eminem performed the first verse at the 2012 Coachella Festival.